Mo'ne Davis: The First Little League Player to Be on the Cover of Sports Illustrated

 At this time, Davis had only thrown 44 pitches.
 During the sixth and last inning, Davis struck out the first two batters.
 With the third batter, it went to a full count.
 At this time, Davis threw a perfect pitch and struck out the batter.
 When the game was over, the governor of Pennsylvania predicted Mo'ne Davis would someday be a professional baseball player.

 Paul Graziano had been announcing the tournament games for over three decades.
 He told people he'd never witnessed such excitement during a tournament game.
 The crowds enthusiastically cheered when Davis was at bat or was pitching.
 When the game was over, and she had pitched a shutout win; the crowd gave her a standing ovation.

 Mo’ne Davis Pitching Style

 After her win in the Little League World Series, Davis had requests for interviews from many different television personalities.
-Jimmy Fallon asked her to be on his show and Rachel Maddow said Mo'ne Davis was the best new thing in the world.
+Jimmy Fallon asked her to be on his show, and Rachel Maddow said Mo 'ne Davis was the best new thing in the world.
 Her accomplishment was acknowledged by sports legend Billie Jean King as well as first lady Michelle Obama.
 Davis was on the front cover of Sports Illustrated on August 25, 2014.
-In October of the same year, Time Magazine listed Mo'ne Davis as one the 25 most influential teens of 2014.
+In October of the same year, Time Magazine listed Mo 'ne Davis as one of the 25 most influential teens of 2014.
 A documentary about her Little League World Series experience was directed by Spike Lee.
-It is titled “I Throw Like A Girl.”
+It is titled "I Throw Like A Girl.

 Mo'ne Davis 2015